dustywhite7/Econ8310/SlidesCode/10 - Baysian Statistics I.md

 `17.015274911773645 18.911871901898618`

-Not even the max observed value for the female distribution (~17) overlaps with the minimum observed value for males (~19)!
+Not even the most generous observed draw from the female distribution (~17) overlaps with the lowest observed draw for males (~19)!